bmhayward/Transcode/README.md

 /Transcode/Convert
 ```

-#### Multi-volume ingest

-Transcode can use separate volumes on the same system to ingest and transcode content.

-To set an ingest folder on a secondary volume, `control-click` the ingest folder in the Finder and select `Transcode • Set Ingest Path` from the Finder Services menu.

 #### Remote transcode

 Transcode can accept transcoded content (`.mkv`, `.m4v` or `.mp4` files) from remote Transcode ingest sources.
 This allows off-loading or parallel transcoding of content.
 Transcode accomplishes this by connecting to the Transcode destination using `rsync` over `ssh`.

 To setup trusted `auto-ssh` between a Transcode ingest source and a Transcode destination:
 ```
-1. Double-click /Transcode/Extras/setupDestinationAutoConnect.command on the Transcode destination
+1. Install Transcode on the remote ingest destination
-2. Double-click /Transcode/Extras/setupIngestAutoConnect.command on the Transcode ingest source(s)
+2. At the remote ingest destination, select Settings>Accept transcode from remote sources
+3. At the ingest source, select Settings>Send transcode to remote destination
+4. Enter Settings>SSH username
+5. Enter Settings>SSH address
 ```

 ### File Moving